FearGoidte/feargoidte.github.io/source/articles/2016-04-02-enumerate-the-ways.xhtml.markdown

 ### Margins between lists

 I use a standard margin of one line between many elements including `ol` and `ul`.
-In the case of `line-height : 1.5` on the `body` or `html` elements this would equate to a vertical margin of `1.5rem` on the list elements.

-For nested lists I want the lists to vertically abut each other:
+In the case of `line-height : 1.5` on the `body` or the `html` element this would equate to a standard vertical margin of `1.5rem`.
+However, for nested lists I want them to abut each other vertically:

 ``` css
 ol,